KattsonBastos/modern-data-stack/study-notes/concepts.md

-# Modern Data Stack Concepts
+# Data Engineering with Modern Data Stack

 ## What a "Data Stack" is and the role of "modern"